-The award honors the memory of Mary R. Haas (1910-1996), Professor of Linguistics at the University of California at Berkeley and a founding member of the Linguistics Department, of which she was Chair for many years.
-She also chaired the Department of Anthropology at Berkeley from 1958-1964.
-There she founded the Survey of California Indian Languages and supervised the field work of more than 100 doctoral students.
+The award honors the memory of Mary R. Haas (1910–1996), Professor of Linguistics at the University of California at Berkeley and a founding member of the Linguistics Department, of which she was Chair from 1957–1964.
+There she founded the Survey of California Indian Languages and supervised the field work of dozens of doctoral students.

 Haas was a notable scholar of many indigenous languages of the Americas.
 Her doctoral dissertation, supervised by Edward Sapir, was a description of Tunica carried out with Sesostrie Youchigant, the last speaker of the language.
 She also worked with the last speakers of Natchez and Creek also publishing on Biloxi, Koasati, Choctaw, Alabama, Hichiti, Nitanat, Mobilian Jargon as well as on Thai and Burmese.